 The standard DJI S1000 kit comes complete with the following:

-Each component is well-built and the carbon fiber accessories make the drone pretty resilient in case something were to happen.
+Each component is well-built, and the carbon fiber accessories make the drone pretty resilient in case something were to happen.
 This shouldn’t be an issue with most users.
 But it’s nice to know if something did happen that the drone could handle it.
 The charger’s plug should be resistant to electric arcs as well.
+You can find the DJI S1000 assembly instructions in this YouTube video.

 DJI S1000 Drone – Our Verdict